Equivariant operational Chow rings of T-linear schemes: Introduction and motivation

-\acknowledge{ Most of the research in this paper was done during my visit to the Institute des Hautes \'Etudes Scientifiques (IHES), France.
+\acknowledge{ Most of the research in this paper was done during my first visit to the Institute des Hautes \'Etudes Scientifiques (IHES).
 I am deeply grateful to IHES for its support, outstanding hospitality and excellent atmosphere.
 A very special thank you goes to Michel Brion for carefully reading previous drafts of this article, and for offering detailed comments and suggestions on various parts.
-Last but not least, I thank Sabanc\i\,\"{U}niversitesi and The Scientific and Technological Research Council of Turkey (T\"{U}B\.ITAK) for their support during the final stages of completing this article.}
+I would also like to thank Sabanc\i\,\"{U}niversitesi, the Scientific and Technological Research Council of Turkey (T\"{U}B\.ITAK), and the German Research Foundation (DFG) for their support during the final stages of completing this article.
+I am further grateful to the referee for very helpful comments and suggestions that improved the presentation and scope of the article. }